 Staff record producers can earn anywhere from $27,000 to $75,000 or more per year, while very successful independent producers may earn up to $1,000,000 or more annually.

 Every single album that is sold has a record producer attached to it, though sometimes that producer can be a member of the band, or even the staff engineer.
 Some albums will even require more than one producer to complete the job.
 For these reasons, there are quite a few possibilities for employment within the record production specialty, but due to the nature of the position, it's important to start with at least one foot in the door.

-Once a record producer proves his ability to produce hit records, he can eventually move on to working with more prestigious artists.
-This can lead to a position at a larger record label, where he can command an even larger salary.
-Of course this creates a nice cycle of success for him, as he can now work with even better well-known artists, and become even more in demand as a record producer.
+Once a record producer proves his ability to produce hit records, they can eventually move on to working with more prestigious artists.
+This can lead to a position at a larger record label, where they can command an even larger salary.
+Of course this creates a nice cycle of success for him, as they can now work with even better well-known artists, and become even more in demand as a record producer.

 Education and Training

 Here is the reality.
 If you want to get a career in music production, you should really consider going to school for it.
 It’s hard to find a faster way of learning your craft than going to school.
 If you want to take a step in the right direction right now, we suggest you take 60 seconds and fill out the form below.
 You'll get an email or a call from a school like Full Sail University.
 It’s free, easy and we recommend it.

 Many music and record producers do have college or music school degrees.
 However, obtaining a degree is not a prerequisite.
 Some instead opt to attend sound recording schools in order to learn about the entire recording process.
 For an aspiring record producer, any knowledge of the music business is useful and important, whether obtained through experience or formal education.